 This is one of the important ratios to measure the skills of the management of the firm.
 This is an indicator of how fast or slow is the movement of inventory.
 It is calculated by dividing cost of goods sold by average inventory.
 A higher ratio indicates faster movement of inventory.
 This is also used for calculating average inventory holding period.
+Also it indicates a faster working capital borrowed and helps in lower interest liabilities.
+Today use of just in time and lean production system helps to a greater extent in reducing inventory level.

 Debtors' Turnover Ratio: This is another important ratio to measure the efficiency of the receivables management of the firm.
 It is an indicator of how fast or slow the debtors are realized.
-It is calculated by dividing the net credit sales by average debtors outstanding during the year.
+It is calculated by dividing the net credit sales of a company by average debtors outstanding during the year.
 A higher ratio indicates faster collection of debts.
 This is also used for calculating average collection period.